mui/material-ui/CONTRIBUTING.md

 #### deploy/netlify

 This renders a preview of the docs with your changes if it succeeds.
-Otherwise `pnpm docs:build` or `pnpm docs:export` usually fail locally as well.
+Otherwise `yarn docs:build` usually fail locally as well.

 #### codecov/project